auwalmusa/ukri-research-output-dynamics/README.md

 ## 🔑 Key Insights

 - Research England leads all councils with the highest award success rate (75%).
-- Total awarded funding steadily increased from £2bn in 2015 to over £3bn in 2018.
+- Total awarded funding steadily increased from £2 billion in 2015 to over £3 billion in 2018.
-- University College London (UCL) is the most active collaborator based on collaboration count.
+- University College London (UCL) is the most active collaborator, based on the number of collaborations.
 - Notable disparities in success rates across councils highlight opportunities for strategic focus.

 ---